mongodb-developer/kotlin-driver-quick-start/Readme.md

 }
 ```

+And on running our output would look like this.

 ![list collection output](https://images.contentstack.io/v3/assets/blt39790b633ee0d5a7/blt5a670a8008abba48/648835185953929729a04668/Screenshot_2023-06-13_at_10.21.15.png)

-And you would have noticed by now that we are using `suspend` keyword here, as `listCollectionNames()` is an asynchronous function, allowing us to
+And you would have noticed by now that we are using `suspend` keyword here with `listAllCollection()`.
+Since `listCollectionNames()` interact with
-take advantage of Kotlin language native paradigm of asynchronous programming.
+database it is recommended to run it on different thread and since MongoDB Kotlin driver support the native Kotlin asynchronous language paradigm
+i.e. [Coroutines](https://kotlinlang.org/docs/coroutines-guide.html) ,and we can benefit by it by using `suspend` functions.

 Similarly, we can create or drop collections using `suspend` function.